Pelorosaurus: History

-Pelorosaurus was the first sauropod to be identified as a dinosaur, although it was not the first to be discovered.
+Pelorosaurus was one of the first sauropods to be identified as a dinosaur, although it was not the first to be discovered.
 Richard Owen had discovered Cetiosaurus in 1841 but had incorrectly identified it as a gigantic sea-going crocodile-like reptile.
 Mantell identified Pelorosaurus as a dinosaur, living on land.

 The taxonomic history of Pelorosaurus and Cetiosaurus, as noted by reviewers including Michael P. Taylor and Darren Naish, is highly confusing.
 In 1842, Richard Owen named several species of Cetiosaurus.
 Among them was Cetiosaurus brevis, based on several specimens from the early Cretaceous Period.
-Some of these, four caudal vertebrae, BMNH R2544–2547, and three chevrons, BMNH R2548–2550, found around 1825 by John Kingdon near Cuckfield in the Tunbridge Wells Sand Formation of the Hastings Beds, belonged to sauropods.
-Others however, including BMNH R10390, found near Sandown Bay on the Isle of Wight, and BMNH R2133 and R2115, found near Hastings, actually belonged to some iguanodont.
+Some of these, four caudal vertebrae, NHMUK PV OR 2544–2547, and three chevrons, NHMUK PV OR 2548–2550, found around 1825 by John Kingdon near Cuckfield in the Tunbridge Wells Sand Formation of the Hastings Beds, belonged to sauropods.
+Others however, including NHMUK PV OR 10390, found near Sandown Bay on the Isle of Wight, and NHMUK PV OR 2133 and OR 2115, found near Hastings, actually belonged to some iguanodont.
 Noticing Owen's mistake in assigning iguanodont bones to Cetiosaurus, comparative anatomist Alexander Melville renamed the sauropod bones Cetiosaurus conybeari in 1849.

 In 1850, Gideon Mantell decided that C. conybeari was so different from Cetiosaurus that it needed a new genus, so he reclassified it under the new name Pelorosaurus conybeari.
 Mantell had originally, in November 1849, intended to use the name "Colossosaurus", but upon discovering that kolossos was Greek for "statue" and not "giant", he changed his mind.
 The generic name is derived from the Greek pelor, "monster".
 He also emended the specific name (honouring William Conybeare) to conybearei, but under the present rules of the ICZN, the original conybeari, today written without a capital, has priority.
-Mantell not only used the sauropod material of C. brevis as the type of Pelorosaurus conybeari but also a large humerus found by miller Peter Fuller at the same site, BMNH 28626, which he assumed to have been of the same individual, being discovered only a few metres away from the vertebrae.
+Mantell not only used the sauropod material of C. brevis as the type of Pelorosaurus conybeari but also a large humerus found by miller Peter Fuller at the same site, NHMUK PV OR 28626, which he assumed to have been of the same individual, being discovered only a few metres away from the vertebrae.
 Mantell acquired the bone for £8.
 The humerus, clearly shaped to vertically support the weight of the body and presumed to possess a medullary cavity, showed that Pelorosaurus was a land animal.
 This was a main motive in naming a separate genus; shortly afterwards, however, by studying the sacral vertebrae of Cetiosaurus Mantell established that it too lived on land.